poldy/OpenCOMAL/README.md

 I'm reluctant to do this, unless the feature is in one of the above standards.
 I *am* interested in bug reports and pull requests though.
-I think OpenCOMAL definitely has a niche in retrocomputing and may possibly have one in education, e.g. for other domain experts that don't have time to learn Computer Science.
+I think OpenCOMAL definitely has a niche in retrocomputing and may possibly have one in education, e.g. for children, teenagers, or other domain experts that don't have time to learn Computer Science.

 ## Further Reading